wtsi-hgi/coloc-flow/README.md

 ## Credits

-nf-core/coloc was originally written by Matiss Ozols.
+nf-core/coloc was originally written by Matiss Ozols, Iaroslav Popov, Charles Solomon, Nicola Pirastu.

 We thank the following people for their extensive assistance in the development of this pipeline: